Sign up for our free newsletter

 - Group 1: Appliances, mattresses or box springs, tires and rims, and computers, TV screens, and other electronics

 - Group 2: Scrap metal, cardboard that is flattened and bundled together, and yard waste, like branches, plants, and clean wood bundled together

 - Group 3: Household furniture, carpets, boxes or bags of loose items, painted wood or doors, and debris from home improvement projects, up to 3 cubic yards

 Make sure you place your things curbside by 6 a.m. on the day of your appointment.

 Except for furniture, mattresses, and appliances, items that are over 75 pounds do not qualify for pick-up.
-Dispose of hazardous waste by calling the Alameda County household hazardous waste facility at 1-800-606-6606.
+Hazardous waste is also not allowed and should be disposed of by calling the Alameda County household hazardous waste facility at 1-800-606-6606.
 The bulky pick-up service does not take rocks, dirt, or concrete, and yard debris must be in paper bags, not plastic.

 What should I do if I’m the property manager?

-You can call 510-613-8170 or email email@example.com to schedule an appointment, or sign a waiver to allow your residents to schedule pick-ups themselves.
+You can call 510-613-8170 or email email@example.com to schedule an appointment.
 For buildings with more than 15 units, the city recommends requesting a debris box for all residents to leave their items in.

 Visit the Oakland Recycles website for more details.

 This article was updated on Jan.
 3, 2021.